osos10/Blockchain/README.md

 * Exits the application.
 # Testing the Application
-Adding a Transaction
+## Adding a Transaction
-Select option 1 from the menu.
+1.Select option 1 from the menu.
-Enter the sender address, recipient address, and amount.
+2.Enter the sender address, recipient address, and amount.
-The transaction is added to the transaction pool.
+3.The transaction is added to the transaction pool.
-Mining a Block
+## Mining a Block
-Select option 2 from the menu.
+1.Select option 2 from the menu.
-Enter the miner's address.
+2.Enter the miner's address.
-A new block is mined and added to the blockchain, and the miner receives a reward.
+3.A new block is mined and added to the blockchain, and the miner receives a reward.
-Displaying the Blockchain
+## Displaying the Blockchain
-Select option 3 from the menu.
+1.Select option 3 from the menu.
-The blockchain's current state is printed to the console.
+2.The blockchain's current state is printed to the console.
-Validating the Blockchain
+## Validating the Blockchain
-Select option 4 from the menu.
+1.Select option 4 from the menu.
-The application checks the integrity of the blockchain and reports if it is valid or not.
+2.The application checks the integrity of the blockchain and reports if it is valid or not.
-Showing Wallet Public Key
+## Showing Wallet Public Key
-Select option 5 from the menu.
+1.Select option 5 from the menu.
-The public key of the wallet is displayed.
+2.The public key of the wallet is displayed.